Caring & Comprehensive

 At the Mental Health Center of San Diego, we offer a professional primary mental health care facility offering quality care to our patients.
 Our team of qualified clinicians is licensed, experienced, and passionate about treating mental health disorders.
 We focus on evidence-based therapies and utilize the latest techniques to offer the highest standard of treatment in California.

 If you, a family member, or a friend is struggling with the symptoms of schizophrenia, we offer the best care options to improve their condition and support their ability to live a more normal and happy life.
-Reach out to our team today to learn more about our services.
+Reach out to our team today to learn more about our treatment tracks.
 Read on to learn more about schizophrenia, its symptoms, and treatment options.

 What Is Schizophrenia?